 The fund financial statements provide information about the government's funds.
 The emphasis of fund financial statements is on major governmental funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.

-Interlochen Public Library reports the following major governmental funds:
+Interlochen Public Library reports one major governmental fund:

 The General Fund is the primary operating fund of the Library.
-It accounts for all financial resources of the Library, except those required to be accounted for in another fund.
+It accounts for all financial resources of the Library.